Ficool

 Akiro smirks to herself.
 'I like this man: he's strong, buff, has a handsome face, prideful but keeps it low, and his sweet body~.
 He's my type.'

 Reinhard points to Akiro.
-"Let's check on yours, powerhouse Kitsuné, since it barely compares to our history."
+"Let's check on yours, powerhouse Kitsuné, since you're among the most talented."

-Akiro wonders, 'He even pronounced my name correctly, unlike the 'religious zealot'.
-What a curse to be born later and be his student!'
+Akiro squeals within herself.
+'He even pronounced my name correctly, unlike the 'religious zealot'.
+What a curse to be born later!'

 Ulrus' Group:

 Everyone is wondering where they're at and why she chose this specific place.
-The walls are run-down, and the floor is covered with debris and insects crawling around.
+The walls are run-down, the floors are covered with debris and insects crawling around the place.

-Ulrus hasn't uttered a single word since they stepped in here.
+Ulrus hasn't uttered a single word since they stepped foot.
 The rooms are covered with moss and mold, and some of the walls are infested with termites and genopedes.

-After a while of silence, Ulrus begins, "From what you stand was once the Ghana Family's estate.
-The richest human family in their respective era.
-Known for their virtue and vast sums of money, the people doubted their goodness, as they could not for the better, believe a good man could be successful in a world such as Elrus.
-So they tried their best to find any wrongdoing."
+After a while, Ulrus begins: "From what you stand was once the Ghana Family's estate, the richest human family in their respective era.
+Known for their virtue and vast sums of money, the people doubted their goodness, as they could not—for the better of themselves—believe a good man could be successful in a world such as Elrus."

 Shalius's eyes widen when Ulrus mentions "human".
-She looks around, spotting rotting paintings of human portraits and ancient human inventions.
+She looks around, spotting rotting paintings of human portraits and ancient human inventions among the floor.

 She blurts out: "Wait, s-so we're in human terri—"

 Ulrus cuts her off, blade-like.
 "Shhh, we're currently outside the Golden Gates.
-We cannot be caught lest we become prisoners by the Omegas.
+We cannot be caught lest we become another prisoner by the Omegas.
 Shall we proceed?"

 Her expression is emotionless, yet her words radiate danger.
-They continue to walk through this ruined palace in tense silence, unaware of the future that awaits them.
-The females were very cautious and fearful of being in the hands of humans due to past conflicts.
+They continue to walk through this ruined palace, unaware of the future that awaits them.

 Shalius shutters.
 'If we're caught, we'll probably be used as sex dolls by the humans.'